 A phased construction approach is anticipated for this project.
 Construction will begin with Phase I, starting at the downstream end near N. Jackson Street and East 17th Avenue with a connection to an existing storm outfall into City Park pond.

-This project is currently in the design phase, which is expected to continue through final plan development in late 2019.
+This project is currently in the design phase, which is expected to continue through final plan development in mid 2020.
 Construction dates would be determined following the final design.